CommunityDragon/Data/README.md

 The shell script `tools/hashes-prepare` merge, sort and splits hash files.
 It is intended to be used by maintainers to prepare files for commit.

+The shell script `tools/git-merge-hashes` is a Git merge driver to automatically merge hash files.

 ### WAD paths